dragon-dune/dragon-dune/dragon-dune.txt

     -   The player may play a Special Card to pay half price, rounded up.

-5. The current player may move one stack of tokens through two territories.
+5. The current player may move some or all units from one location through two territories.

     -   The Orcs may move through three territories.
     -   If the player has access to griffins (If they control of 3★